 You can then parlay this data to identify misspelled keywords that your competitors may not know about that you can go after.

-By entering their brand name, “Burton” in the search bar, you will be able to see the most common misspellings of their brand.
+By entering the brand name, “dunkin donuts” in the search bar, you will be able to see the most common misspellings of their brand.
 Then, you can use these words as targets in a PPC Campaign.
 This way, when searchers mistype your competitor in the search bar (which happens more often than you’d think), your ad will appear above the organic results.

-Located in the top right of the Keyword Magic Tool dashboard is a button labeled All Lists.
+Lists are how the Keyword Magic Tool keeps a history of your keyword research.
 When you enter your first seed keyword in the Keyword Magic Tool, it will be saved into a list with the other seed keywords you query in neighboring tabs.
+This lets you go back at any time to reference keyword research you started in the past.

-Lists allow you to view any previous keywords that were searched, along with the name of the list, the Keyword Analyzer limits, the date it was created, when it was last updated and the ability to delete that specific list.
+You can view any previous keywords that were searched, along with the name of the list, the Keyword Analyzer limits, when it was last updated and the ability to delete that specific list.

 After you’ve done your analysis of all the groups and keywords, you can export your entire batch to an XLSX file with the green export to XLSX button above the table to the right.
 Please keep in mind that in order to export your data you need to be out of the My List section of the Keyword Magic Tool.